 It can be tricky when shopping for insurance to try and choose the right insurance company.
 You can look at the reviews of customers and study the ratings given by insurance rating organizations such as A. M. Best or Fitch to discover how financially secure a company is to help you make this decision.
 Another helpful tool is to check out an insurance company’s record with the Better Business Bureau (BBB) to find out how a company handles and resolves customer complaints.

 About the Better Business Bureau

 The Better Business Bureau was first founded in 1912 as a non-profit organization as a way for consumers to find reputable businesses in the marketplace.
 The BBB has become a trusted name to find reliable information and business reviews.
-The BBB website is in the top 300 visited websites In the United States.
-There are over 2,500 employees and the company headquarters is located in Arlington, Virginia.
-There are 112 BBB independent organizations throughout the U.S. and Canada.
+There are over 100 BBB independent organizations throughout the U.S. and Canada with company headquarters located in Arlington, Virginia.
 The BBB is not related to or regulated by any federal agency.

 - Build trust

 - Be transparent

 The BBB will give you general information about a company including the type of company and entity, its licensing and contact information, the number of employees, service area, business category, key employees, location and any alternate business names.
 In addition, you can see if the insurance company you are searching for has a BBB rating and whether there are any government actions regarding the company’s marketplace conduct.

 Until 2008, BBB ratings were either listed as satisfactory or unsatisfactory.
 Now, it uses an A-F rating system.
 Here are some of the factors used to determine a company’s BBB rating:

 - Competency licensing